 The SCCA Oncoreproduction Clinic helps to raise awareness of available reproductive health services and expedites in-system referrals for SCCA’s male and female patients seeking information and support regarding fertility preservation.
 Female patients are seen in the SCCA South Lake Union clinic on Friday afternoons.
 Male patients are referred directly to the UWMC Roosevelt Clinic (more information located below).

-Drs.
-Genevieve Neal-Perry and Bo Yu are board certified reproductive specialists.
-They provide onsite convenient consultative services for SCCA patients (60-minute visit including labs, ultrasound, gynecologic exam, counseling, etc.) and their clinical team.
+Dr. Bo Yu is a board certified reproductive specialists.
+She provides onsite convenient consultative services for SCCA patients (60-minute visit including labs, ultrasound, gynecologic exam, counseling, etc.) and her clinical team.

 The clinic is supported by a dedicated social worker who provides support by educating patients and providers about available services.
 She also helps patients complete financial assistance requests, to navigate referral processes, and bridges care coordination gaps for patients with fertility preservation concerns.